jeteve/mokapot/README.md

 # Non-features

 - Full-text search.
-For instance this does not contain any document body tokenizing.
+For instance, this does not contain any document body tokenizing.

 # Usage